 - Declutter your workspace

-Read (and watch) EHS Director’s Cut: 7 Side-Splitting Slip, Trip, and Fall Videos to Inspire a Culture of Safety for hilarious and cringe-worthy health and safety inspiration.
+Read (and watch) 7 Memorable Slip, Trip, & Fall Videos to Inspire a Culture of Safety - Director's Cut for hilarious and cringe-worthy health and safety inspiration.

 First, start by reconnecting with your marketing team—they have the expertise to help you start (or restart) new internal campaigns around EHS, sponsor an upcoming meeting, and get your message heard.
 Another great way to bring EHS to the forefront is by holding on-site activities that involve education and interactivity.
 Anything from an EHS fair supported by internal departments to a full-blown EHS Awareness Day can boost morale, especially if you provide snacks for your attendees.